EirGrid

 Project Overview

-Peer organisations EirGrid and SONI operate the electricity grid across the island, in the Republic of Ireland and Northern Ireland respectively, but currently there is only one interconnector between the two jurisdictions.
+Peer organisations EirGrid and SONI operate the electricity grid across the island, in Ireland and Northern Ireland respectively, but currently there is only one interconnector between the two jurisdictions.

 A problem on this interconnector could result in widespread power failures.